jekyll/jekyll/site/_docs/collections.md

       </td>
       <td>
         <p>
-          The path to the collections's source directory, relative to the site source.
+          The path to the collection's source directory, relative to the site source.
         </p>
       </td>